saurabhnalgirkar/groovy-spock-restassured/README.md

 API and UI validation for a calculator (API & UI) using Groovy, Spock and REST-Assured.

-The is an application that allows user to perform arithmetical operations on two arguments in the enormous range of Java int.
+The application allows user to perform arithmetical operations on two arguments in the enormous range of Java int.
 No need to use human brain again!

 # Documentation